-The SARS-CoV-2 virus has a high level of pathogenicity and transmissibility.
-SARS-CoV-2 can be transmitted from humans to other humans through direct contact with sufferers, via droplets, through and indirectly obiects or air [18] Droplets contamination. released hv sufferers through coughing, sneezing, singing, or talking can be inhaled or stick to the mucous membranes of the eyes, nose, or mouth and cause a person to be infected with the SARS-CoV-2 virus [13,18,19].
+The SARS-CoV-2 virus has a pathogenicity and transmissibility.
+SARS-CoV-2 can be transmitted from humans to other humans through direct contact with sufferers, via droplets, and indirectly through objects or air contamination.
+[18] Droplets released by sufferers through coughing, sneezing, singing, or talking can be inhaled or stick to the mucous membranes of the eyes, nose, or mouth and cause a person to be infected with the SARS-CoV-2 virus [13,18,19].
 Contamination of objects by droplets can also transmit COVID-19.